AWS Certification Exam Cheat Sheet

 • Fault-tolerance defines the ability for a system to remain in operation even if some of the components used to build the system fail.

-• Most of the higher-level services, such as S3, SimpleDB, SQS, and ELB, have been built with fault tolerance and high availability in mind.
+• Most of the higher-level services, such as S3, DynamoDB, SQS, and ELB, have been built with fault tolerance and high availability in mind.

 • Services that provide basic infrastructure, such as EC2 and EBS, provide specific features, such as availability zones, elastic IP addresses, and snapshots, that a fault-tolerant and highly available system must take advantage of and use correctly.